Comparing The Different Types Of Mattresses

 - Due to its elasticity, this type of mattress can provide excellent support and spinal alignment

-- Great option for the eco-conscious buyer
+- A great option for the eco-conscious buyer

 - Unlike other styles, latex mattresses don’t require any turning